How to Start an LLC in Wyoming: Step-by-Step Guide

 A registered agent is a person or company that maintains a physical office in the state of Wyoming.

-Wyoming law defines a Wyoming registered agent as an individual or business entity located in Wyoming appointed by a company to accept service of process and official legal documents on the company’s behalf.
+Wyoming law defines a Wyoming registered agent as an individual (at least 18 years old) or business entity located in Wyoming appointed by a company to accept service of process and official legal documents on the company’s behalf.
 Your registered agent must be available on business days (Monday through Friday) during business hours at your registered office address.

 Agents are required to accept legal documents on behalf of clients.
 Having a document delivered to your registered agent is proof that you have been notified about this document.
 Even if your registered agent fails to get this document to you, you have been legally notified.